Greekforce1821/mycp/README.md

 ## Important

-The **Mycp** has not produced any errors so far on UNIX systems.
+**Mycp** has not produced any errors so far on UNIX systems.
 It has been designed and tested on Ubuntu Flavour version 23.10 x86_64.

 If you face a situation full of errors, please contact the maintainers.